 Step 1: Share the news of your upcoming startup accelerator interview with your co-founder and team!

-The 500 Startups accelerator is a 3-month in-residence program hosted in sunny San Francisco, CA, twice a year.
+The 500 Global accelerator is a 3-month in-residence program hosted in sunny San Francisco, CA, twice a year.
 We invite teams of up to 3 people to participate in it.

 We know it’s a big time commitment for founders and their companies, which is why we encourage founders to think ahead before going through the entire process.